thunderbird/appointment/README.md

 * Backend can be accessed via: <http://localhost:5000>
 * OpenAPI docs can be accessed via: <http://localhost:5000/docs> or <http://localhost:5000/redoc>

-A MySQL database will be accessible via `localhost:3306` with username and password set to: `tba`
+A PostgreSQL database will be accessible via `localhost:5433` with username and password set to: `tba`

 On first-run the database will initialize, and a first time setup command will be triggered.
 Going forward database migrations will automatically run on `docker-compose up`.